 This could be the most important radio show you’ll ever listen to.

 Get inside the world of medicine every Saturday morning at 10:00.
-Prominent physician, Dr. Joseph J. Fallon, Jr. and well-known philanthropist, Kal Rudman team up to bring you “Inside Medicine”.
+Prominent physicians, Dr. Joseph J. Fallon, Jr. and Dr. George J. Petruncio, and well-known philanthropist, Kal Rudman team up to bring you “Inside Medicine”.
 You’ll hear interviews with eminent medical experts and receive vital information about your health.

-Your Hosts, Dr. Joseph Fallon, Jr and Kal Rudman
+Your Hosts, Dr. Joseph Fallon, Jr, Dr. George J. Petruncio and Kal Rudman

 Kal (Solomon) Rudman is recognized as a powerful pioneer in the broadcasting and music industry.
 He began his career as a Top 40 disc jockey at WCAM in Camden, New Jersey, just over the bridge from Philadelphia.
 During this time, Mr. Rudman worked as a special education teacher while continuing to build his portfolio as a music expert.
 Noted for his knowledge of and passion for the rhythm and blues genre, Mr. Rudman was hired to serve as the very first R&B editor/columnist with Billboard magazine.
 He later founded the Friday Morning Quarterback, an influential music industry trade magazine that programs major music radio stations across North America.
 His knack for predicting the hits upon their release earned him the nickname “The Man with the Golden Ears.”
 These experiences led to a lucrative and legendary career in show business, which included television appearances as a co-host on The Merv Griffin Show, and as a music expert on The Today Show and The Tomorrow Show with Tom Snyder, when it followed The Tonight Show starring Johnny Carson.
 Mr. Rudman is also noted for his work as the foremost color announcer for the World Wrestling Federation (WWF).